kubeflow/website/content/docs/gke/private-clusters.md

 +++
-title = "Creating Private Clusters" description = "How to create private GKE clusters" weight = 5
+title = "Securing Your Clusters" description = "How to secure Kubeflow clusters using VPC service controls and private GKE" weight = 5
 +++

-This guide describes how to secure Kubeflow using private GKE and [VPC service Controls](https://cloud.google.com/vpc-service-controls/docs/)
+This guide describes how to secure Kubeflow using [VPC service Controls](https://cloud.google.com/vpc-service-controls/docs/) and private GKE.

 Together these two features signficantly increase security and mitigate the risk of data exfiltration

-  * Private GKE removes public IP addresses from GKE nodes making them inaccessible from the public internet

-    * Kubeflow uses IAP to make Kubeflow web apps accessible from your browser.

   * VPC Service Controls allow you to define a perimeter around GCP services